 - Cardiovascular and Respiratory Crisis Recognition and Care

 Participants that successfully complete a first aid and cardiopulmonary resuscitation (CPR) training course through Thunder Bay First Aid will get a St Mark James certificate.
 This certificate is valid for three years and a re-certification course (check prerequisites prior to registering) is required prior to the certificate expiry date.

-Thunder Bay First Aid has the most desirable education centres in the region.
-Facilities are nice and clean.
-Teaching centres include the most cutting-edge equipment.
-Teachers are knowledgeable, experienced and patient.
+Thunder Bay First Aid has the most desirable education centers in the region.
+The facilities are nice and clean.
+Teaching centers include the most cutting-edge equipment.
+Teachers are knowledgeable, experienced, and patient.

-To apply for an emergency 1st aid and CPR training course in Thunder Bay browse the “Thunder Bay First Aid” web site and select the training course location and date which fits your schedule.
-Registration can be through e-mail, telephone or on-line registration.
+To apply for an emergency 1st aid and CPR training course browse the “Thunder Bay First Aid” website and select the training course location and date which fits your schedule.
+Registration can be through e-mail, telephone, or online registration.

 Learn Effective Skills – Recovery Position

-Students of workplace approved training programs will learn to place unconscious and breathing victims into the HAINES or recovery position.
-This is the ideal position for an unconscious breathing victim with no signs of wounds, spinal and /or skeletal injuries.
+Students of workplace-approved training programs will learn to place unconscious and breathing victims into the HAINES or recovery position.
+This is the ideal position for an unconscious breathing victim with no signs of wounds, or spinal and /or skeletal injuries.
 Here are some

 basic tips on using the recovery position.